Healing from an unhealthy or toxic relationship involves learning to trust yourself again.

 Unhealthy or toxic relationships can destroy your trust in others.
 For example, if your partner cheated on you or called you derogatory names, it makes sense that you may have trouble trusting that your next partner won’t also betray and hurt you.

-Unhealthy relationships can also destroy your trust in yourself.
-Abusive, toxic, and narcissistic people chip away at your self-esteem and ability to trust your instincts and judgment by:
+Unhealthy relationships can also destroy your self-trust.
+Abusive or hurtful behaviors chip away at your self-esteem and ability to trust your instincts and judgment.
+They include:

 - Questioning your abilities